meanderingsleep/meandering-python/README.md

 - sudo systemctl enable crond
 - sudo systemctl status crond

-- Add the following to crontab and adjust timing depending on needs
+- Crontab Example: (NOTE: You need to absolute path each file in the gen scripts and in the cron job)
 - python3.11 /home/ec2-user/sleepless/Audio/generateaudio.py 2 > /usr/tmp/generateaudio.log 2>&1
-- Also edit generateaudio.py to include the absolute path of the temp audio mp3 paths: /home/ec2-user/sleepless/Audio (this should be the path)